elamarkant/emk-customized-awsemr/README.md

 > - DIR structure
 > > - Plugins for customized plugins to AWS EMR
 > > - Bootstraps for bootstrap scripts for AWS EMR
+> > - Lambda for lambda scripts to automated EMR operation
 > > - more will be added

 Here comes the customized EMR repo for me to automation and enhance EMR operation on AWS